Vendawen/Pac-Men-Factory-Exercise/README.md

 ### Roadmap of future improvements
 Add on gohst chase my Pac-Men

-Make Pac-Men Come out with Random Color
+Make Pac-Men with different color and come out randomly